 • mobility (transferring in and out of bed and walking).

 To be eligible for the Lighthouse Program, a person must:

 • be age 60 years or older;

 • need much assistance in at least two areas of activities of daily living (i.e., bathing, dressing,

 grooming, toileting, and walking); and

 • be ineligible for any Medicaid program.

 The Lighthouse Program is funded primarily through state funds, and the amount you pay will depend on your monthly income.
 The cost of the service is based on a sliding scale that ranges from $1 per hour to $16 per hour.

 The Lighthouse Program is a good option for individuals who have too many assets and too much income to qualify for Medicaid but do not have enough money to pay for private care in their homes.

-More information about the program is available from the West Virginia Bureau of Senior Services, whose toll-free telephone number is 1-877-987-3646, or from your local senior center which you can find in the facilities/services search above.
+More information about the program is available from the West Virginia Bureau of Senior Services, whose toll-free telephone number is 1-877-987-3646, or from the local senior center, which you can find through the facilities/services search above.